Economic Evaluation of International Commercial Law Reform

-This project provides a platform for work in this and seeks to create principles, standards, and parameters, including the development of guidelines for governmental economic impact and cost-benefit analyses of ICLR.
+This project provides a platform for work in this and seeks to create principles, standards, and parameters, including the development of guidelines for economic impact and cost-benefit analyses of ICLR.
 It is an inter-disciplinary project with involvement from industry, national governments, international organisations, legal scholars and economists.
 It is run by the Cape Town Convention Academic Project, in partnership with the UNIDROIT Foundation, and the Aviation Working Group.

 The project has three main objectives: